makerdao/community/governance/polls/Ratification Poll for Offboarding Content Production Core Unit (MKT-001) - January 10, 2022.md

 A brief summary of this proposal has been provided by the MIP Author and is shown below:

-*(MIP40c3-SP49 removes all and any active budgets for the Content Production Core Unit—Dai or MKR.)*
+*MIP40c3-SP49 removes all and any active budgets for the Content Production Core Unit — Dai or MKR.*

 Please review the links below to inform your position on this proposal before voting.
 * [Canonical Proposal Version](https://github.com/makerdao/mips/blob/76cd2acaa9c9fa5d55ce4a82eff54e6cb4bd9d7c/MIP40/MIP40c3-Subproposals/MIP40c3-SP49.md)